anan44/it-starts-with-clojure/materials/5-requests-for-data/1-http-requests.md

 since we really rarely wish to actually use EDN in our HTTP queries.
 Forgetting to use it will cause weird issues.

-So lets add [cheshire](https://github.com/dakrone/cheshire) to our dependencies.
+So let's add [cheshire](https://github.com/dakrone/cheshire) to our dependencies.

 ```clojure
 (defproject reddit-analyser "0.1.0-SNAPSHOT"